SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 ### Why HDI

 - HDI stands for SAP HANA Deployment Infrastructure
-- HDI is integral part of SAP HANA and SAP HANA Cloud
+- HDI is an integral part of SAP HANA and SAP HANA Cloud
 - HDI is a scalable design-time \ runtime environment
 - Supports most standard database artifacts like tables, procedures, views, virtual tables, roles
 - Provides support for advanced SAP HANA artifacts like calculation views, flowgraphs, and replication tasks